Do you suffer from dry skin?

 25% cholesterol: These keep our skin soft and supple

-10% fatty acids: Help to maintain a healthy skin
+10% fatty acids: These help to maintain a healthy skin

-Lipids fulfill very specific functions, they prevent desiccation, which is extreme dryness,this they do by forming a barrier and preventing water evaporation.
+Lipids fulfill very specific functions.
+They prevent desiccation, which is extreme dryness, by forming a barrier and preventing water evaporation.

-Changes in the season also impact barrier lipids which leads to dryness, roughness and increased trans-epidermal water loss (TEWL) and a reduction in ceramides generally leads to an increase in skin sensitivity and irritability
+Changes in the season also impact barrier lipids; leading to dryness, roughness, and increased trans-epidermal water loss (TEWL).
+A reduction in ceramides generally leads to an increase in skin sensitivity and irritability

-Ideally you need to use formulas that contain the correct ratio of lipids.
+Ideally, you need to use formulae that contain the correct ratio of lipids.

-The Naked Chemist products including Fortify barrier repair cream and Bio lipid complex contain the right type of lipids, that fill the inter-cellular gaps, and stay put on the area of the skin they are required for.
+The Naked Chemist products, including Fortify Barrier Repair Cream and Bio Lipid Complex, contain the right type of lipids; ones that fill the inter-cellular gaps and stay put on the area of the skin they are required for.

 Are some skin care products more effective then others?